cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-checkra1n-atv/ra1n-linux.md

 - The latest release of [checkra1n](https://checkra.in)
 - An Apple TV Siri remote (any generation)
-- If you have an Apple TV 4K, you will also need two cables
+- If you have an Apple TV 4K, you will also need two cables:
   - A GoldenEye, or Foxlink X892 cable
   - An Alex DCSD cable
 It is recommended to purchase these from AliExpress for the best prices.
 Note that they typically take about a month to arrive.